inasafe/inasafe-doc/docs/source/tutorial-docs/tutorial.rst

 fetch your flood data.
 Please select the :file:`Flood_Design_Depth_Jakarta_geographic.asc` file from the hazard folder.
 This is a raster data (in ASCII format) that represents flooding depth in the Jakarta province.
-The display name in InaSAFE is **Jakarta 2007 flood with dredging.**
+The display name in |project_name| is **Jakarta 2007 flood with dredging.**

 .. note::
-  You will notice that the layer filled automatically the “hazard” area in the InaSAFE dock panel.
-There are two important things to note when **uploading data** in InaSAFE.
+  You will notice that the layer filled automatically the “hazard” area in the
+  |project_name| dock panel.
+There are two important things to note when
+  **uploading  data** in |project_name|.

-  * Data should follow a keyword metadata system that allows InaSAFE to determine if the layer is a hazard or if it is an exposure.
+  * Data should follow a keyword metadata system that allows |project_name| to determine if the layer is a hazard or if it is an exposure.
   * The area of analysis should overlap.

 Adding keyword metadata
 .......................

-You may be wondering how the InaSAFE plugin determines whether a layer should be listed in the “In the event of” “How many” combo boxes?
+You may be wondering how the |project_name| plugin determines whether a layer should be listed in the “In the event of” “How many” combo boxes?
 The plugin relies on simple keyword metadata to be associated with each layer (*The keyword system is described in detail in the user’s manual under Keywords System*).
 Each layer that has a keyword allocating it’s category to hazard will be listed in the “In the event of” combo.
-Similarly, a category of exposure in the keywords for a layer will result in it being listed under the “How many” combo.
-InaSAFE uses the combination of category, subcategory, units and datatype keywords to determine which impact functions will be listed in the “Might” combo.
+Similarly, a category of exposure in the keywords for a layer will result in it being listed under the “How many” combo. |project_name| uses the combination of category, subcategory, units and datatype keywords to determine which impact functions will be listed in the “Might” combo.

 In our exercise, the keywords were already created, so the data could fill automatically the “In the event of” “How many combo” boxes.
 If the keywords were not created in advance, then we will create them by following one of the two steps:

-Go to the InaSAFE tools on the toolbar, click on the :guilabel:`Keyword Editor` icon.
+Go to the |project_name| tools on the toolbar, click on the :guilabel:`Keyword Editor` icon.

 .. image:: ../static/tutorial/015.png
    :align: center

 Or, open the :menuselection:`Plugin` menu on QGIS toolbar, click on :menuselection:`InaSAFE`, then click on the :guilabel:`Keyword Editor` in the scroll list.

 .. image:: ../static/tutorial/016.png
    :align: center

 Once you click on the Keyword Editor, a dialog box containing the flood data will be prompted.
 Since the flood data is a hazard layer, pinpoint the :guilabel:`Hazard` Category.
 In the Subcategory, we will choose flood [m] because our data represents depth of flood in Jakarta in meter unit.

 .. image:: ../static/tutorial/017.png
    :align: center

 Then click :guilabel:`OK`

-Now the data follow the keyword rule, and can be used in the InaSAFE function.
+Now the data follow the keyword rule, and can be used in the |project_name|
+function.

 Exposure
 ........